 Performing content is responsible for featured snippets, inbound links, and traffic you do not want to lose.
 It could take quite some time to rebuild.
 Search engines want to offer users the best user experience possible.

 A demotion in ranking is problematic for highly competitive and business-critical keywords in an industry.
-A page previously ranked high for a specific keyword search may redirect the user to your home page that has no reference to the keyword being searched and may not satisfy the user’s intent.
+A page previously ranked high for a specific keyword search may redirect the user to your home page without reference to the searched keyword and may not satisfy the user’s intent.

 2. Page Speed

 A significant signal in search engine rankings is page loading speed.
 It can cause visitors to abandon a website.
 As many as 93 percent of visitors leave a website if it does not load quickly.
 Research has shown that increasing page speed by one-second increases conversions by seven percent and website visitors.

 A redesigned website may be slowed down by retaining large amounts of unoptimized, unnecessary code that needs to be deleted or adding uncompressed, large images that do not load quickly.

 Google introduced Core Web Vitals, user-centric metrics used to measure and quantify the user experience.
 Fast loading speeds are more important than ever.
 You cannot ignore this area of SEO when redesigning a website.

 A page-load checker is the best means of testing a redesigned website’s speed.
 The tool helps pinpoint what slows down the revamped site so you can solve the problem before the website goes live.

 3. Content Above the Fold